 Both Mehra's [33] and Bélanger's [4] methods to update the Kalman filter gain W can be unstable unless a large number of data samples are observed.
 This is due to the fact that the time average converges slowly to the ensemble average.
-We conducted 100 MC simulations with 10,000 data samples in each run given the fivestate system described in (199)-(202).
+We conducted 100 MC simulations with 10,000 data samples in each run given the five-state system described in (204)-(207).
 We then varied the number of observed samples from 100 to 10,000 and updated the Kalman filter gain using both the Mehra [33] and Bélanger [4] methods.
-We measure the percentage of unstable Kalman filter gains by checking if any of the eigenvalues of F are outside of the unit circle for each run over the 100 MC runs.
+We measure the percentage of unstable Kalman filter gains by checking if any of the eigenvalues of $\overline{F}$ are outside of the unit circle for each run over the 100 MC runs.
 The results are shown in Figs.7 and 8.
 We only display up to 5,000 samples for both methods because each approach terminated with a stable gain when the total observation samples exceeded 5,000.
-The minimum number of samples required to obtain a stable gain from these methods were about 4,500.
-Our proposed method always results in a stable Kalman filter gain; hence, it is not included in the comparison of methods.